How the encryption process works

 When Backup and Sync is enabled in Shift, a copy of your Password Vault is sent to Shift’s servers.
 This encrypted password data is then AES-encrypted a second time on Shift’s servers, meaning there are two layers of encryption on your vault on our servers.
 Remember, your Password Vault can only be accessed with your locally stored Vault Password.
 The encryption method and process used in Shift ensures your password information is protected and secure.

-Learn more about the backup and sync passwords setting here.
+Learn more about the Backup & Sync setting here.

 Learn more about your Emergency Kit here.